volcan600/courses/kubernetes/README.md

 #### Software Installation
 * Before starting installation, you need a container runtime
 * Different runtimes are supported, in this course we'll use **docker**
-* To make installation easy, use **git clone https://github.com/sandervanvugt/cka** which provides 2 scripts
+* To make installation easy, use **git clone https://github.com/sandervanvugt/cka** and **https://github.com/sandervanvugt/kubernetes** which provides 2 scripts
   * **setup-docker.sh** installs the Docker container runtime
   * **setup-kubetools.sh** installs the kubernetes tools
 * As root, run these scripts on all nodes